aliyun/credentials-java/README.md

 2.Environment Credentials

 Look for environment credentials in environment variable.
 If the `ALIBABA_CLOUD_ACCESS_KEY_ID` and `ALIBABA_CLOUD_ACCESS_KEY_SECRET` environment variables are defined and are not empty, the program will use them to create default credentials.
+If the `ALIBABA_CLOUD_ACCESS_KEY_ID`, `ALIBABA_CLOUD_ACCESS_KEY_SECRET` and `ALIBABA_CLOUD_SECURITY_TOKEN` environment variables are defined and are not empty, the program will use them to create temporary security credentials(STS).
+Note: This token has an expiration time, it is recommended to use it in a temporary environment.

 3.Credentials File